MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-azure-307.md

 ## Chapter 6 - Importing the MLProducts Unity Package

-For this Lab, you will need to download a Unity Asset Package called [**Azure-MR-Lab-7.unitypackage**](https://github.com/Microsoft/HolographicAcademy/raw/Azure-MixedReality-Labs/Azure%20Mixed%20Reality%20Labs/Lab%207%20-%20Machine%20Learning/Azure-MR-Lab-7.unitypackage).
+For this course, you will need to download a Unity Asset Package called [**Azure-MR-Lab-7.unitypackage**](https://github.com/Microsoft/HolographicAcademy/raw/Azure-MixedReality-Labs/Azure%20Mixed%20Reality%20Labs/Lab%207%20-%20Machine%20Learning/Azure-MR-Lab-7.unitypackage).
 This package comes complete with a scene, with all objects in that prebuilt, so you can focus on getting it all working.
 The ***ShelfKeeper*** script is provided, though only holds the public variables, for the purpose of scene setup structure.
 You will need to do all other sections.

 To import this package: